KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 # Getting Started

-This article discusses how get started with KeyboardKit.
+This article describes how to get started with KeyboardKit.

 You can use KeyboardKit in many different ways: